good

 Asana's mobile app is available for Android and iOS.

-Even team members who aren't well-versed in project management tools will quickly become comfortable with Asana.
-Taken together, its interface is one of the best on the market.
+Even team members with little experience using project management tools should quickly get their bearings with Asana, as the interface is among the best on the market.

 Configuration & Usage